 Looking for valuable employee advocacy statistics?
-Below, you’ll find the very best stats that apply to marketing, sales, human resources, and internal communications.
+Below, you’ll find the very best stats that apply to marketing, sales, employer branding, and internal communications.

 You probably have noticed more publications, companies, and even experts in marketing or sales talking more about the power of employee advocacy.